Edirne jigar (Turkish-style fried liver)

 7. Step 7:

-Stir with a slotted spoon so that the liver does not stick together in a lump.
+Stir with a slotted spoon so the liver doesn't clump together.

 8. Step 8: